New York Yankees minor league players: Thatcher Hurd

+Core Jackson

+James William Core Jackson (born October 11, 2003) is a Canadian professional baseball shortstop in the New York Yankees organization.

+Jackson attended Lambton Central Collegiate & Vocational Institute in Petrolia, Ontario, Canada.
+He played college baseball at the University of Nebraska–Lincoln for one year before transferring to the University of Utah, where he played two years.

+Jackson was selected by the New York Yankees in the fifth round of the 2025 Major League Baseball draft.
+He made his professional debut that season with the Hudson Valley Renegades and started 2026 with them.

 Dax Kilby

 Dax Akin Kilby (born November 17, 2006) is an American professional baseball shortstop in the New York Yankees organization.

 Kilby attended Newnan High School in Newnan, Georgia.
 As a senior, he batted .495 with five home runs and 42 runs batted in (RBI).
 He committed to play college baseball at Clemson University.

-Kileby was selected by the New York Yankees 39th overall in the 2025 Major League Baseball draft.
-He signed with the Yankees.
-On July 19, 2025, Kirby signed with the Yankees for a $2.8 million signing bonus.
+Kilby was selected by the New York Yankees 39th overall in the 2025 Major League Baseball draft.
+On July 19, 2025, Kilby signed with the Yankees for a $2.8 million signing bonus.

+Kilby made his professional debut with the Single-A Tampa Tarpons and batted .353 with six RBI and 16 stolen bases across 18 games.
+Kilby opened the 2026 season on the injured list with a hamstring strain suffered during spring training.

 Carlos Lagrange

 Carlos Jefferson Lagrange (born May 25, 2003) is a Dominican professional baseball pitcher in the New York Yankees organization.

 Lagrange signed with the New York Yankees as an international free agent in February 2022.
 He made his professional debut that year with the Dominican Summer League Yankees.

 Lagrange pitched 2023 with the Florida Complex League Yankees and 2024 with the FCL Yankees and Tampa Tarpons.
 After the 2024 season he pitched in the Arizona Fall League.
 He started 2025 with the Hudson Valley Renegades.

-Henry Lalane
+On June 2, 2026, Yankees manager Aaron Boone announced that Lagrange would pitch primarily out of the bullpen for the remainder of the season.
+On July 4, Lagrange was shut down for six weeks due to a capsular sprain in his throwing shoulder.

+Jackson Lovich

-Henry Luis Lalane (born May 18, 2004) is an American professional baseball pitcher in the New York Yankees organization.
+Jackson David Lovich (born November 18, 2003) is an American professional baseball infielder in the New York Yankees organization.

-Lalane was born in The Bronx, New York and moved to the Dominican Republic when he was young.
-He signed with the New York Yankees as an international free agent in May 2021.

-Lalane made his professional debut in 2021 with the Dominican Summer League Yankees and also pitched 2022 with them.
-In 2023, he played for the Florida Complex League Yankees.
+Lovich attended Blue Valley West High School in Overland Park, Kansas.
+He was selected by the New York Mets in the 19th round of the 2022 Major League Baseball draft, but did not sign and played college baseball at the University of Missouri.

+After three years at Missouri, he was selected by the New York Yankees in the 16th round of the 2025 MLB draft.
+He made his professional debut that season with the Tampa Tarpons and returned their to start 2026.